 or.avi

-- Adjust playback settings: If necessary, you can adjust the video’s playback settings according to your preference.
-This might include changing the video quality, adjusting the volume, downloading the video, changing the playback speed, enabling picture in picture, or toggling on or off the captions, if available.
+- If you need to, you can tweak the video’s settings to your liking.
+This could mean changing the video quality, adjusting the volume, downloading the video for later, messing with the playback speed, turning on picture in picture, or turning captions on or off if they’re available.

 Related resource: Convert SRT to 3D Subtitles and Add them to 3D Movies